gtamborero/time-flow/README.md

 Time-Flow is a web Application made with Laravel + VueJS

+## Instalation

+You can install time-flow as a normal laravel app.
+Using composer, artisan for database deployment, and npm to compile the CSS / JS assets

 ## Contributing

 Thank you for considering contributing to time-flow project!